Going Down in History: Writing Historical Fiction

 - Participants will have the skills to research historical fiction.

 Students with a work in progress may bring a one paragraph summary.

 About the tutor

 Dr Jesse Blackadder is fascinated by adventurous women in history and forgotten and hidden stories.
-She has written seven novels for adults and children, including two major works of historical fiction published by HarperCollins.
-Her novels use history as their leaping off point, entwining fact and fiction into compelling stories.
-She is the winner of […]
+She has written nine novels for adults and children, including two major works of historical fiction.
+Her novels use history as their leaping-off point, entwining fact and fiction into compelling stories.
+She is the winner of the 2011 Antarctic Arts […]